Project TypePOTABLE WATER SERVICE

 Horizontal Directional Drilling (HDD) was deemed to be best construction method due to challenging topography than involved a rising elevation and a constrained work space.

 The California Department of Highways (Caltrans) required protective casing for the section of line running under the highway.
-Once the pilot hole and reaming were completed, The HDD Company pulled the 30” casing and 24” line simultaneously.
+Once the pilot hole and reaming were completed, The HDD Company pulled the 762 mm (30 in) casing and 609.6 mm (24 in) line simultaneously.
 The line was ballasted by water to minimize frictional drag as the pipe was pulled.

 Construction was planned to allow continued access to a park trail, a school, Boy and Girl Scout facilities and an off ramp.
 The only closures occurred over a single weekend while pipe was being pulled.